14 Multivariate Regression

 with the slopes for \(x_1\) changing for different values of \(x_2\) and vice versa.
 But is there an easier approach?

 If we take random variability into account, the slopes in the strata don’t appear to change much.
 If these slopes are in fact the same, this implies that \(\beta_1(x_2)\) and \(\beta_2(x_1)\) are constants.
-This in turn implies that the expectation of runs conditioned on HR and BB can be written like this:
+This, in turn, implies that the expectation of runs conditioned on HR and BB can be written as follows:

 \[ \mbox{E}[R \mid BB = x_1, \, HR = x_2] = \beta_0 + \beta_1 x_1 + \beta_2 x_2 \]